Q: What is an Institute?

 Q: When will complete program information be posted?

 A: SLIG announces courses for the following year’s programs at our annual SLIG banquet in January.
 Shortly following the announcement, SLIG updates information on the website with new course titles, coordinator names, and brief descriptions.
 Full course information, including faculty lists, pre-requisites, detailed course schedules, and other information, are added to the website by June.
 This information assists students in deciding on the best course for them to attend before registration.

 Q: What should I expect at registration?

 During program registration, you will be asked to select your course and choose additional program options.
-Payment is required within 14 days.
+Payment is required at the time of registration.
 Registration utilizes a simple and easy-to-follow form with clear instructions to help you complete all of the needed information.

 If you have any questions before or during registration, our registrar is available via email here.

 A: SLIG has very detailed registration and cancellation policies.
 You can read the full policy and learn about cancellation deadlines for each specific program here.

 Q: What do I do if the course I wanted is full?

 A: Because SLIG is such a premier opportunity, some courses can fill quickly.
 If the course you want to take fills while you are completing your form, you will be automatically added to the course waitlist.
 If the course is full before you register you can add yourself to any course waitlist from the registration home page at registration.ugagenealogy.org.
 Just log in and select ‘Waitlist Add/Drop’ from the menu of options on the left-hand side of the screen.